Holy Family Southport

 We have been given quite a few more books and jigsaws for our Swap Shelves in the Parish Hall.

 It is usually open between the Masses on a Sunday morning.
 Come along after the 9.30am Mass or before the 11am Mass and take a book, leave a book or pick up a jigsaw.
-Tea and coffee are served and it is a very sociable time for all.

 Thanks to all who donate to the upkeep of our lovely church, so that everyone can enjoy its healing presence...